lmoecher/my_projects/README.md

 # MyProjects
-This is a repository designated to showing me work done across numerous Coding Languages
+This is a repository designated to showing me work done in JavaScript

 ## Logan Moecher